24/7 Emergency Response — Northern Virginia, DC & MD

 What is included in a professional fire scope

-A real fire restoration scope itemizes: emergency board-up and tarping, soot and residue cleanup (wet, dry, and protein-based residues require different cleaning agents), HVAC duct cleaning and decontamination, content pack-out and off-site cleaning, ozone or hydroxyl deodorization, structural drying for water from suppression, sealing of porous materials when needed, drywall and insulation replacement, paint and finish restoration, and final clearance air quality testing.
-If a quote skips deodorization or content pack-out, smoke odor will return weeks later in furniture, walls, and HVAC ductwork.
+A detailed fire restoration scope may itemize board-up and tarping, soot and residue cleanup, HVAC duct cleaning when affected, content pack-out and off-site cleaning, ozone or hydroxyl deodorization where appropriate, structural drying for water from suppression, sealing of porous materials when needed, drywall and insulation replacement, paint, finish restoration, and closeout documentation.
+If a quote skips odor treatment or content review, ask how smoke odor risks will be addressed.

 How to control cost without compromising safety